 Relevant Billing Codes for AmBisome® (amphotericin B) liposome for injection

-Properly coding claims will help facilitate timely claims processing and reduce the risk of denied claims.
-Coding requirements vary by payer.1 The coding systems in the following tables will assist you in proper coding for AmBisomea:
+Properly coding claims can help facilitate timely claims processing and reduce the risk of denied claims.
+Coding requirements vary by payer.1 The coding systems in the following tables can assist you in proper coding for AmBisomea:

 Universal 11-digit product identifier for human drugs; each NDC identifies the labeler, product, and trade package size